01 Oct 20

 Even if you are only walking for a few weeks on the Camino, this can often result in the urge to pack everything you could possibly need for those weeks.
 ‘How will I have time to do my washing when I am out walking to somewhere new each day?’, I hear you ask.
 I am happy to share with you how easy it is to do your washing on the Camino.

-Another option is to wash-as-you-go in the hotel rooms.
-I tend to do this while I’m travelling.
-You wash your gear in the bathroom sink with your own stash of washing liquid and hang your items on a pegless travel clothesline (these handy little items are inexpensive and available from outdoor/camping stores).
+Another common option is to wash-as-you-go in the hotel rooms.
+Many people do this while on the Camino, as finding a sink is easy and inexpensive.
+You wash your gear in the bathroom sink with your own stash of washing liquid and hang your items on a pegless travel clothesline.
 There is often a chair or a windowsill to which you can attach your line.
+Hot tip! fill a small travel squeeze bottle with clothes washing liquid instead of shampoo or body wash.
+A pegless travel clothesline is also very useful, these handy little items are inexpensive and widely available from outdoor or camping stores.

 A good quality microfibre towel is also worth packing.
 These versatile little towels soak up moisture from damp clothes before hanging them to dry.
 It’s like Camino magic – a bit of extra drying power for that “still-sort-of-damp” shirt.